Our Bylaws

 2. Nominations Board

 The Nominations Board is concerned with nominating graduate student representatives to all presidential and faculty appointed Institute Committees.
 The Nominations Board shall be formed by the GSC Vice-President, who chairs the Nominations Board, two Officers, and three members of the graduate community at large.
 The three positions for the members at large shall be publicized in May.
 The candidates for the three positions can be nominated by any member of the graduate student body.
-At the June General Council Meeting, the three members at large shall be elected by the Council.
+At the June General Council Meeting, the three members at large shall be elected by the Council by the full single transferable vote method (using the Droop quota and fractional transfer).
 The Nominations Board shall be called by the Vice President a minimum of one session per academic year and three committee members shall constitute a quorum.
 If the Nominations Board chooses to recommend more than one individual for a committee seat, the recommendations may be listed in order of preference.
 The Nominations Board may delegate to other Council committees the nomination of representatives involving similar issues.

 3. Funding Board